nf-core/mag/docs/usage.md

 group-1,1,SPAdes,SPAdes-group-1.contigs.fasta.gz
 ```

-When supplying pre-computed assemblies, reads **must** also be provided in the CSV input format to `--input`, and should be the reads used to build the assemblies.
+When supplying pre-computed assemblies, reads **must** also be provided in the CSV input format to `--input`, and should be the reads used to build the assemblies, i.e., adapter-removed, run-merged etc..
+Preprocessing steps will not be ran on raw reads when pre-computed assemblies are supplied.
 As long reads are only used for assembly, any long read fastq files listed in the reads CSV are ignored.

 ## Running the pipeline